 Your breathing gets so hard that talking to your workout mate is possible only word by word.
 Your muscles get tired/stiff relatively fast.

 Zone 3 training improves your speed endurance and competition speed.
 Most of the energy comes from carbohydrates (sugar) and only a tiny part from your body fat, therefore this intensity zone is not suggested for people with health problems or overweight.
-Incorrect usage of Zone 3 training may cause overtraining.
-Total amount of this intensive training seldom makes up more than 15% of a successful workout plan.
+Incorrect usage of Zone 3 training may cause over training.
+The total amount of this intensive training seldom makes up more than 15% of a successful workout plan.
 So if you want to train more in Zone 3, you should also increase your volumes in Zone 1 and Zone 2.

 Custom heart rate zones